*I am not a dietician nor a doctor the below is based on my research done when helping my dad navigate through his cancer diagnosis and treatment.

 If you follow various metabolic approaches to your diet and try to limit glutamine (e.g. IGF) as per Jane’s McLelland’s metro map you may wish to skip foods marked in red.

-1. Red gem lettuce – a small one
+1. Red gem lettuce or other leafy greens

 3. Organic tomatoes – a handful of them